mrhrashed/mrhrashed.github.io/README.md

 Muhammad Rashed's Personal Website

-Muhammad Rashed is a Ph.D. candidate in Computer Engineering at University of Central Florida.
+Muhammad Rashed is a tenure-track assistant professor in the Department of Computer Science and Engineering (CSE) at the University of Texas at Arlington.

 ## Acknowledgement